MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 To maximize reliability, consider using multiple Azure regions to ensure regional fault tolerance, so that application availability remains even when an entire region goes down.
 When designing a multi-region application, consider different deployment strategies, such as active-active and active-passive, alongside application requirements, because there are significant trade-offs between each approach.

 An active-active deployment strategy represents the gold standard because it maximizes availability and allows for higher composite SLAs.
-While active-active is the recommended approach, it can introduce challenges around data synchronization and consistency for many application scenarios, and these challenges must be fully addressed at a data platform level, alongside additional trade-offs, from increased cost exposure and increased engineering effort.
+While active-active is the recommended approach, it can introduce challenges around data synchronization and consistency for many application scenarios, and these challenges must be fully addressed at a data platform level, with other trade-offs, from increased cost exposure and increased engineering effort.

 Not every workload supports or requires multiple regions running simultaneously, and hence the precise application requirements should be weighed against these trade-offs to inform an optimal design decision.
 For certain application scenarios with lower reliability targets, different deployment models, such as active-passive or sharding, can be suitable alternatives.

-It's important to note that some Azure services are deployable or configurable as global resources, which are not constrained to a particular Azure region.
-Consequently, when accommodating both 'Scale-Unit Architecture' and 'Global Distribution', carefully consider to how resources are optimally distributed across Azure regions.
+It's important to note that some Azure services are deployable or configurable as global resources, which aren't constrained to a particular Azure region.
+So, when accommodating both 'Scale-Unit Architecture' and 'Global Distribution', carefully consider to how resources are optimally distributed across Azure regions.

-This image show the high-level active-active design.
+This image shows the high-level active-active design.
 A user accesses the application through a central global entry point that then redirects requests to a suitable regional deployment stamp.

 ![AlwaysOn Foundational-Online Architecture](./images/alwayson-high-level-architecture.png)

 ### Design considerations

-- Not all services or capabilities are available in every Azure region, and consequently there can be service availability implications depending on the selected deployment regions.  - For example, [Availability Zones](/azure/availability-zones/az-region) are not available in every region.
+- Not all services or capabilities are available in every Azure region, and so there can be service availability implications depending on the selected deployment regions.  - For example, [Availability Zones](/azure/availability-zones/az-region) aren't available in every region.

 - Azure regions are grouped into [regional pairs](/azure/best-practices-availability-paired-regions) consisting of two regions within the same geography.
-Some Azure services leverage paired regions to ensure business continuity and to protect against data loss.
-For example, Azure Geo-redundant Storage (GRS) replicates data to a secondary paired region automatically, ensuring that data is durable in the event that the primary region is not recoverable.
+Some Azure services use paired regions to ensure business continuity and to protect against data loss.
+For example, Azure Geo-redundant Storage (GRS) replicates data to a secondary paired region automatically, ensuring that data is durable if the primary region isn't recoverable.
 If an outage affects multiple Azure regions, at least one region in each pair will be prioritized for recovery.

 - The [Azure Safe Deploy Practice (SDP)](https://azure.microsoft.com/blog/advancing-safe-deployment-practices) ensures all code and configuration changes (planned maintenance) to the Azure platform undergo a phased roll-out, with health analyzed in case any degradation is detected during the release.
 After the Canary and Pilot phases have  successfully completed, platform updates are serialized across regional pairs, ensuring that only one region in each pair is updated at a time.

-- Like any cloud provider, Azure ultimately has a finite amount of resources and as a result there are situations which can lead to the unavailability of capacity in individual regions.
+- Like any cloud provider, Azure ultimately has a finite amount of resources and as a result there are situations that can lead to the unavailability of capacity in individual regions.
 In the event of a regional outage there will be a significant increase in demand for resources within the paired region as impacted customer workloads seek to recover within the paired region.
 In certain scenarios this may create a capacity challenge where supply temporarily does not satisfy demand.

-When designing a globally-distributed architecture, start by asking these questions.
+When designing a globally distributed architecture, start by asking these questions.

 **Are there specific regions where data must reside or where resources have to be deployed?**